Feuerzangenbowle and Gluehwein Christmas Drinks from Germany

 For Making Feuerzangenbowle by the Potful!

-You can make a whole pot of Glühwein and then burn the sugar cone right over the pot and then serve it in mugs.
+You can make a whole pot of Glühwein and burn the sugar cone right over the pot and then serve it in mugs.
 You might want to consider pouring the Glühwein into a Fondue pot and setting the burner to low to keep the Mulled Wine hot throughout an evening of socializing.
-Use the Large Sugar Tray and rest across the pot on the top edges.
-Place the Large Zuckerhut Sugar Cone on the tray and generously drizzle the sugar cone with Rum.
+We sell a special set for this - check it out here.
+Use a Large Sugar Tray and rest across the pot on the top edges.
+Place the Large Zuckerhut Sugar Cone on the tray and generously drizzle Rum over the sugar cone.
 Carefully light the cone with a long neck lighter or long match, turn off the lights and watch it burn.

 Small Tray and Small Sugar Cone - Use the same technique as above just on a smaller scale.